 While Clitterhouse is checking out Jo Keller and her establishment, and the way things work there, the gang is thrown into a tizzy when Butch comes in and tells everyone the coppers are on their way up to raid the place.
 Jo is unflappable- “Sure I’ve been expecting them any minute ever since I saw this hardware.”

 Enter Lieutenant Ethelbert Johnson (Robert Homans).
-With Clitterhouse’s quick thinking he covers up the jewels he brought to fence and uses his sophisticated manner to make a monkey out of the Lieutenant.
+With Clitterhouse’s quick thinking, he covers up the jewels he brought to the fence and uses his sophisticated manner to make a monkey out of the Lieutenant.
 This is how Dr. Clitterhouse first meets the entire gang and their ruthless, irascible leader Rocks who isn’t buying his smarts.
 So far he’s an unknown (Clitterhouse) pretentious guy.
-But Jo is quite taken with his intelligent maneuvering as is the rest of the gang, Okay, played by Allen Jenkins is hilarious in the role, Butch (Maxie Rosenbloom) and Tug (Ward Bond) are fabulous as Jo’s band of likable misfits.
+But Jo is quite taken with his intelligent maneuvering as is the rest of the gang, Okay, played by Allen Jenkins is hilarious in the role, and Butch (Maxie Rosenbloom) and Tug (Ward Bond) are fabulous as Jo’s band of likable misfits.

 Jo’s been expecting the raid.
 Everyone spreads out and Rocks hides.
-Rocks who’s on the most wanted list.
+Rocks who are on the most wanted list.
 But Rocks warns Clitterhouse that he better not wind up being a stool.
-Clitterhouse thinks fast on his feet, dumps the jewels into a large bowl and covers the stash under salty pretzels.
+Clitterhouse thinks fast on his feet, dumps the jewels into a large bowl, and covers the stash under salty pretzels.
 The other Lieutenant Johnson walks in questioning Jo.
 She asks if this is a pinch.
-Of course he takes a few pretzels out of the bowl and Clitterhouse winces.
+Of course, he takes a few pretzels out of the bowl and Clitterhouse winces.
 Jo plays it ever so composed.
 He asks what’s become of Rocks Valentine, hasn’t seen him around lately.
 He tells Jo he’s gonna do her a favor, if Rocks does show up with stuff don’t touch it because it’s “red hot… Hot enough to burn even your fingers.”

 Clitterhouse makes his presence known.
 Johnson turns to size up Clitterhouse- “I don’t think I know you, do I?”
 Clitterhouse runs verbal circles around Johnson- “I’m sure you’re more capable of answering that than even I. Isn’t it part of your job never to forget a face?
-Now I have a very poor memory for faces that is most peoples.
+Now I have a very poor memory for faces that is most people’s.
 I’m sure I’d forget your face almost immediately.”

 “Come On now who are you?
 You heard me! what’s your name?”
 “Suppose I ask what is yours” “Oh you’re a wise guy eh.”
 Butch watches in awe.
 “I repeat who are you.?!”
 Jo pipes in “Everybody knows Lieutenant Johnson.”
 “I don’t.
 Have you your police badge and identification card with you?”
 He begins to school Johnson on the law.
 Making a monkey out of him., while Butch and Jo laugh.
 “Say what’s the big idea.”
 “Merely that you are demanding proof from me without the authority to do so” The boys look on in amusement.
 The men are impressed, they think he’s got something on the ball.
-As Clitterhouse reads the lieutenant first name, Ethelbert, the men put their heads down shaking with laughter, through their hats you can see the tittering welling up, as Clitterhouse makes a fool out of Lieutenant Ethelbert Johnson.
+As Clitterhouse reads the lieutenant’s first name, Ethelbert, the men put their heads down shaking with laughter, through their hats, you can see the tittering welling up, as Clitterhouse makes a fool out of Lieutenant Ethelbert Johnson.

 Clitterhouse now earns the gang’s trust as they respect his smarts and ability to think on his feet.
-They get rid of Johnson, Rocks comes out of hiding fro, his hidden panel inside the closet and Jo asks Clitterhouse what his game is and Rocks agrees he must be the guy who pulled the Updyke job.
+They get rid of Johnson, Rocks comes out of hiding from, his hidden panel inside the closet and Jo asks Clitterhouse what his game is and Rocks agrees he must be the guy who pulled the Updyke job.
 Clitterhouse concurs- “That’s a very logical conclusion” “Alright wise guy you’re trying to unload the stuff.”
 “You’re catching on marvelously.”
 “Okay make a deal with this guy he’s getting in my hair.”
 She hands the loot over to Popus to look it all over.
 And she says let’s talk turkey.
 “How much do you want for this stuff?”
 “Now wait you’ve only seen job number 4.”
-He begins to take out more jewelry wrapped in clothe.
+He begins to take out more jewelry wrapped in cloth.
 “Here’s job number 1 and…” and he continues to bring out the rest of his Park Avenue stolen treasure.

 “Say that guy’s got something on the ball.”